consandstuff/consandstuff.github.io/rhythmcons/sound-voltex/sdvx-normal/index.md

 ![Teensy Layout](http://imgur.com/SZelUBS.png)

->NOTICE: I had some electric interference that leave the controller not responding.
-That may be happening because for all the GND connected to the board.
-But at the same time other people don't have this issue and might be related to my own teensy.
-Anyway I'm not a electrician in any way, but I read that using capacitors at the end of each ground might help.
+>NOTICE: If your controller is not working, or some buttons won't respond even if the connections are all good, try updating **bemanitools* to its latest revision.** I had a similar issue fixed by updating bemanitools.
+>If you're using kshootmania, then don't mind the comment about bemanitools.

 **Teensy 3.2 PIN layout**

 The pins are assigned to every button and encoder.
 You'll see that the PCB has many pins from 0 to 33 including some Ground points (GND).
-We'll be using pins from 0 to 3 for the encoders and 4 to 10 for the buttons, and 13 to 19 for the LED lamps.
+We'll be using pins from 0 to 3 (4 pins) for the encoders and 4 to 10 (7 pins) for the buttons, and 13 to 19 (7 pins) for the LED lamps.
 Check the next picture to see the PCB layout:

 <img style='width: 400px' src='http://i.imgur.com/KPp8c6Y.jpg'></img>
 <img style='width: 400px' src='http://i.imgur.com/l4PatLE.jpg'></img>